natashab161/natashab161/README.md

 # Hey I'm Natasha 👾

 Software engineering student with a passion for designing memorable interactive experiences.
-With a background in visual arts production, I see software engineering as an extension of my creative career.
-I am particularly drawn to creative technologies that promote human expression and encourage engagement with the real world.
+With a background in visual arts production, I see software engineering as an extension of my creative career 🎨 I am particularly drawn to creative technologies that promote human expression and encourage engagement with the real world.

 ## 💻 Currently at Bootcamp...